SidneyJonson/vinyl-tap/README.md

 Vinyl Tap presents a friendly, focused interface for calling three contract functions.

 Each button in the app maps directly to one onchain action.

+The experience is intentionally minimal so the app stays easy to understand and use.

+User-facing messages are written in clear English and avoid exposing low-level technical failure details.

+## Features

+- Base Mini App experience
+- Three onchain tap actions